vha3/Hunter-Adams-RP2040-Demos/README.md

-# Demo Code for the Raspberry Pi Pico
+# Demo Code for the Raspberry Pi Pico (1 and 2)
 #### [V. Hunter Adams](https://vanhunteradams.com)

 ## What are these demos?

-This is a collection of RP2040 examples created and assembled for ECE 4760 at Cornell.
+This is a collection of RP2040/RP2350 examples created and assembled for ECE 4760 at Cornell.
 These provide starting points for student assignments and projects.
 Some links to course materials are provided below.
+All demos should work with both the Pi Pico (RP2040) and the Pi Pico 2 (RP2350).
+For demos that use VGA, just be sure that double-buffering is *disabled* if you're using the RP2040 (there isn't enough RAM to double-buffer).
+You enable/disable double-buffering via [the macros](https://github.com/vha3/Hunter-Adams-RP2040-Demos/blob/917b5bf8adba8e312f70fd9bf9608993aadb5fea/VGA_Graphics/VGA_Fonts_and_Colors/VGA/vga16_graphics_v3.c#L85) in the vga16_graphics_v3.c files.

 > - [Course website](https://ece4760.github.io)
 > - [Lab 1](https://vanhunteradams.com/Pico/Birds/Birdsong.html): Synthesizing birdsong